Avoiding Flawed

 teachers, parents and kids ask for most by far in learning materials on global warming and climate change are hands-on demonstrations and activities.

-For decades, major sponsors have emphasized top down scripted messages in public communication on climate change.
+have emphasized top down scripted messages in public communication on climate change.

 Major sponsors include: corporations and industry lobbying groups, national environmental organizations, government agencies and wealthy benefactors.